Gabo-araya/sgsi_ext/api_client/README.md

 for non-blocking requests are sending SMS messages using third-party platforms, or notify external webservices of an event that happened in our app.

+What non-blocking calls basically do is:

+1. Check if callbacks are valid functions.
+2. Serialize client configuration into a _JSON-able_ object.
+3. Invoke a celery task with request parameters and client configuration.
+4. Inside the celery worker, reconstruct the client and send request **using the blocking implementation.**
+5. After a response is received, invoke the defined callbacks.

 ##### Non-blocking request parameters

 In addition to the blocking parameters and just like JavaScript, you must also define